Carlos Vela: Real Sociedad

 After making over 30 appearances in all competitions and scoring 12 goals, Vela was officially transferred to Real Sociedad from Arsenal on 17 July 2012, for an undisclosed fee.
 The deal was confirmed by Arsenal on 10 August.
 He was given the number 11 shirt.
+His performances led him to be named Best Player of the Season.

 During the 2012–13 season, Vela played predominantly on the right wing and scored 14 goals, as well as having nine assists.
 There had been speculation in the media that he would return to Arsenal, however no talks took place between the two teams.

 Vela started the 2013–14 season, scoring once and assisting the other in the team's 2–0 win over Getafe.
 He scored twice, a header and a stoppage-time individual goal, to confirm Real Sociedad's progression to the group stages of the Champions League at Lyon's expense.
 On 23 November, he scored four goals in La Reals 4–3 win over Celta Vigo.

 On 20 January 2014, it was announced that Vela had won La Liga Player of the Month for December after his performances against clubs such as Real Betis, Granada, Real Madrid, and Barcelona.
 On 5 May 2014, Vela scored in the 1–1 draw against Granada.
 The goal was Vela's 15th league strike of the season—surpassing his tally of 14 from the previous season—and his 20th in all competitions.
 He was nominated at the season's LFP Awards for the Best Forward in the league, losing out to Cristiano Ronaldo.
+On 26 May, Vela was voted by fans as Best Player of the Season.
 On 24 June, Vela signed a four-year contract extension which will keep him at Real Sociedad until 2018.

 Vela scored his first goal of the 2014–15 season in Real Sociedad's 4–2 win against Real Madrid on 1 September 2014.
 On 28 November, he scored all of the side's goals as they beat Elche 3–0 for new manager David Moyes' first victory at the club.
 These were three of his four league goals that month, which once again earned him the La Liga's Player of the Month award.